Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Results

 \subsection{Shape Fluctuations of Heterogeneous Vesicles}

-We study the shape fluctuations of both homogeneous and heterogeneous vesicles by investigating the two-point correlations associated with the radial shape function $r(\theta,\phi)$.
-By symmetry we reduce this to studies of two-point correlation functions where a base point is chosen with which we correlate other points' radii on the vesicle surface.
-The base-point can be thought of as being at the north pole of the vesicle with angles $(\theta_0,\phi_0) = (0,0)$ by applying an appropriate rotation to the vesicle.
-We then correlate the other points of the vesicle at polar angle $\theta$ by averaging the results over the azimuthal angle $\phi$.
-For a given way of choosing the base-point, this gives the two-point correlation function $\psi = \mbox{Cov}[r_{\theta=0}r_\theta]$.
-In practice, we approximate this by the estimator $\tilde{\psi} = 1/m\sum_{i=1}^m r_{\theta=0}^{[i]} r_\theta^{[i]} - \bar{r}_{\theta=0}\bar{r}_\theta^{[i]}$, where $r_{\theta=0}^{[i]}$ is the $i^{th}$ sample of the base-point and $r_\theta^{[i]}$ is the $i^{th}$ sample of the radius for any point with polar angle $\theta$.
-As part of this sampling, we also average over a few randomly chosen base-points of the phase that satisfy specified criteria of the case studied.
-The $\bar{r}_{\theta}$ denotes the empirical mean of the radius of points with polar angle $\theta$.
+{In more detail, to obtain $\psi$ the chosen base-point can be thought of as being at the north pole of the vesicle with angles $(\theta_0,\phi_0) = (0,0)$.
+In practice, this is achieved by applying a rotation to the vesicle to transform it into this standard orientation.
+The base-point radial coordinate is then correlated with the other points of the vesicle at the polar angles $\theta$ by averaging the results over the azimuthal angle $\phi$.
+For the given case (i)--(iii) of base-point, this gives the two-point correlation function $\psi = \mbox{Cov}[r_{\theta=0}r_\theta]$.
+In practice, we approximate this by the estimator $\tilde{\psi} = 1/N\sum_{i=1}^N r_{\theta=0}^{[i]} r_\theta^{[i]} - \bar{r}_{\theta=0}\bar{r}_\theta$.
+The $r_{\theta=0}^{[i]}$ is the $i^{th}$ sample of the base-point.
+The $r_\theta^{[i]}$ is the $i^{th}$ sample of the radius for any point with polar angle $\theta$.
+This is averaged over a sampling of base points consistent with one of the cases (i)--(iii).
+The $\bar{r}_{\theta}$ denotes the empirical mean of the radius of the points with polar angle $\theta$.
+Results for homogeneous vesicles with $n_{hc}=0.0$ and heterogeneous vesicles with $n_{hc}=0.025$ are shown in Figure~\ref{fig:two_pt_corr_verses_polar_angle}.}

-We consider the cases (i) when the base-point is chosen at random on the surface for a homogeneous or heterogeneous vesicle, (ii) for a heterogeneous vesicle the base-point is chosen to be within the domain with phase $hc$ at the point of largest radius (typically this is near a domain center), and (iii) for a heterogeneous vesicle the base-point is chosen to be within any point of the domain with phase $b$.
-We show our results for these studies when we had homogeneous vesicles with $n_{hc}=0.0$ or heterogeneous vesicles with $n_{hc}=0.025$ in Fig.~\ref{fig:two_pt_corr_vs_polar_angle}.